The Riches of Christ

 With my soul I have desired You in the night, Yes, by my spirit within me I will seek You early; For when Your judgments are in the earth, The inhabitants of the world will learn righteousness.

 Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.

 12 Listen to Me, you stubborn-hearted, Who are far from righteousness: 13 I bring My righteousness near, it shall not be far off; My salvation shall not linger.
 And I will place salvation in Zion, For Israel My glory.

 God’s fiery judgement refines and purges unrighteous people to bring them into God’s Righteousness and Salvation.

 God is like a refiner’s fire that purges people like gold and silver in order to purify them and make them clean with His Righteousness, through the work of the cross.
-God’s future Lake of Fire Judgement will be a refining, purifying fire and it will not be a hell of eternal torment for unbelievers.
-Ultimately, in God’s time, even the most stubborn hearted person will repent and embrace God’s righteousness.
+God’s Lake of Fire judgement during the Great White Throne Judgement Age, will be a refining, purifying fire to bring unbelievers to repentance from unbelief to belief in the true Gospel of Jesus Christ.
+It will not be a hell of eternal torment for unbelievers.
+Ultimately, in God’s time, even the most stubborn-hearted person will repent and embrace God’s righteousness.